Barnett's Fort |

 Fort Swatara (1)

-(1756 - 1758), near Inwood
+(1756 - 1758), near Inwood FORT WIKI

 An elongated stockade built by the PA colonial militia around the house (1740's) and barn of Capt.
 Peter Heydrich (Hedrick, and other various spellings).
 Also known as Capt.
 Frederick Smith's (Friedrich Schmitt) Fort.
 In 1755 Peter Heydrich's (Hedrick) Fort was used as a local "watch house".
-Site marked by two granite monuments, one on Fort Swatara Drive, and the other on the actual fort site.
+Site marked by two granite monuments, one on Fort Swatara Drive, and the other at the actual fort site.

-Hess' Blockhouse
+Martin Hess' Blockhouse

 (1756 - unknown), Union Township, Lebanon County